alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 ![RAM web console](images/ram-web-console.png)

-* Copy the URL next to "RAM User Logon Link", we will need to use it later;
+* Copy the URL next to "RAM User Logon Link", we will use it later;
 * Click on the "Users" left menu item;
 * Click on the "Create User" button;
 * In the popup form set "sample-app-gitlab" in the "User Name" field and click on "OK";